NehaShinde-SLRS/Data-Cleaning-Reporting-Automation/README.md

 - Generated an automated data cleaning report.
 - Created visual summaries for better understanding of the dataset.
 - Saved the cleaned dataset for further analysis.

 ---

-## 🚀 Future Improvements

-- Add outlier detection and treatment.
-- Automate the complete workflow using functions.
-- Create an interactive dashboard using Power BI.
-- Integrate with SQL databases.
-- Deploy the workflow as a web application using Streamlit.

----